Start of Main Content

 Robert Sanders

-We present experimental evidence that the observational price variation in typical supermarket scanner data is insufficient to recover true price elasticities.
-We analyze a large, brick-and-mortar field experiment that generated 389,890 random, in-store prices over 35 weeks, across 409 products, at 82 “test” stores of a Midwestern grocery retailer.
-We compare the demand elasticity estimates derived from these experimental price changes against those derived from observational price changes at 34 “control” stores.
-During the experiment, the average experimental elasticity is -0.34, whereas the average observational elasticity is about -2.0.
-The gap is even wider in the difference in differences, and replicates at the category and the product levels.
-We cannot reconcile this gap by controlling for promotions, conducting an event study around each price change, focusing on base-price changes, accounting for longer-term price effects, or instrumenting with the chain.
+We compare experimental elasticity estimates from 82 “test” stores to observational estimates from 34 “control” stores of a Midwestern grocery retailer.
+The experiment generated 389,890 prices and lasted 35 weeks.
+During the experiment, the average experimental elasticity is -0.34, whereas the average observational elasticity is -1.97.
+The gap is even wider in the difference-in-differences, and replicates at the category and the product levels.
+We cannot reconcile this gap by controlling for promotions, conducting an event study around each price change, focusing on base-price changes, accounting for longer-term price effects, disaggregating estimates by price level and price-change magnitude, or instrumenting with chain price, lagged price, raw input price, or wholesale price.

 Date Published: 2024